 Range Planting

 Range planting is the establishment of adapted perennial vegetation on range land.
 Producers who participate in range planting may increase carbon sequestration in perennial biomass and soils while delivering the co-benefits of supporting desired plant communities, providing or improving livestock forage, improving water quality and building soil health.
+Watch the video

-Agroforestry, Forestry and Upland Wildlife Habitat
+Agroforestry, Forestry and Wildlife Habitat

-Producers who implement conservation practices for agroforestry, forestry and upland wildlife habitat may sequester carbon in perennial biomass and soils while establishing trees and perennial biomass.
-These practices may improve forest and tree health, support wildlife, reduce erosion and sequester carbon to support climate change mitigation.
+Producers who implement conservation practices for agroforestry, forestry and wildlife habitat may improve carbon sequestration in perennial biomass, trees and soils.
+These practices may sequester carbon and reduce potential emissions from wildfire to support climate change mitigation, while also improving forest and tree health, supporting wildlife, and reducing erosion.

 Alley Cropping